GHOST-Aram/mongoose-models-with-types/README.md

 })
 ```

-We have added the virtual interface to all the genrics that expect it.
+We have added the virtual interface to all the generics that expect it.
 Let us add the virtual property to the `vehicleSchema` in the next section.

 ### d).
-Implement the virtual defined in the interface.
+Implement the virtual property defined in the interface.
 Adding a Typescript supported virtual property to a schema is the same as doing so with plain JavaScript.
-The only difference could be an optional return type that can be added the getter function.
+The only difference is an optional return type that we will add to the getter function.

 Implement the `long_name` virtual property as done in the code snippet below: